Pinus massoniana: Fossil record

-A fossil seed cone and several needles of Pinus massoniana have been described from the upper Miocene Wenshan flora, Yunnan, SW China.
+A fossil seed cone and several needles of P. massoniana have been described from the upper Miocene Wenshan flora, Yunnan, SW China.
 The fossils most resemble the variety P. massoniana var. hainanensis, which is a tropical montane thermophilic tree restricted to Hainan Island in southern China.

 Uses

-The species is a common tree used in plantation forestry for replacing or compensating for the loss of the natural forest in southern China.
-Chinese rosin is obtained mainly from the turpentine of P. massoniana and slash pine (P. elliottii).

-Logs are mainly used to make pulp for paper industry.
+The species is a common tree used in plantation forestry for replacing or compensating for the loss of the natural forest in southern China, owing to its tolerance of poor soils and drought conditions.
+Its rapid growth makes it a valuable source of timber, which is used for furniture, construction, and pulp production for paper.